Types of Japanese Green Tea

-Green tea, Camellia Sinensis, offers Caffeine naturally.
-Green Tea leaves also contain a natural relaxant, L-Theanine (L-the-ah-nyn).
-With a good balance of L-Theanine and Caffeine, Green Tea offers steady energy instead of Caffeine jitters and energy crash.
+Green tea, scientifically known as Camellia Sinensis, is a natural source of caffeine.
+Green tea leaves also contain a natural relaxant, L-Theanine (L-the-ah-nyn).
+With a good balance of L-Theanine and caffeine, green tea offers steady energy instead of the caffeine jitters and energy crash often associated with coffee.

 Matcha is traditionally used for the Tea Ceremony in Japan.
 Always found in powder form.
 Matcha benefits are a good balance of Caffeine and L-Theanine.
 High in Caffeine and L-Theanine, Matcha provides energy without caffeine jitters.
 The Tea Ceremony was originally developed for Zen monks and Samurai warriors, and they loved the “Calm Alertness” that Matcha provided for them.